Skip to main content

 └── .gitignore # Exclude sensitive files

-Here is an example .gitignore file you case use to exclude sensitive files:
+Here is an example .gitignore file you can use to exclude sensitive files:

 # Terraform state files (contain sensitive data)